Fish Attractors: Creating the Best Fish Habitat for Ponds

-An advantage of either of these PVC trees, besides attracting fish, is they are almost impossible to hang up with a lure.
+An advantage of either of these PVC fish structure designs, besides attracting fish, is they are almost impossible to hang up with a lure.
 Jigs and crankbaits will bounce off the PVC making a tick or thump to trigger a strike.

 Wooden pallets can be easily transformed into a fish attractor.
 One method uses small trees or limbs that are nailed or screwed to the pallet.
 Starting on the corners, add the small tees.
 Continue to add limb and branches to the center portion of the pallet.
 A couple of large concrete blocks in the center should send the pallet to the bottom.